University of Wisconsin-Platteville LGBTQ Support Group

 University Counseling Services facilitates a support group twice per month for LGBTQ students.
 A safe, respectful environment is offered to process issues of concern, worry, or hope.
 Any LGBTQ student interested in attending the support group should send an email requesting further information to Deirdre Dalsing at University Counseling Services at firstname.lastname@example.org.

-UWP Counseing Services offers the opportunity for LGBTQ students to speak privately and confidentially to a counselor regarding any issues, concerns or questions about sexual orientation and gender identity, as well as any concerns in general.
+UWP Counseling Services offers the opportunity for LGBTQ students to speak privately and confidentially to a counselor regarding any issues, concerns or questions about sexual orientation, gender identity or hormone therapy.
 To schedule an appointment, call the Counseling Services office, 220 Royce Hall, 608.342.1865.